clojure/tools.gitlibs/README.md

 To access git dependencies (for example, via tools.deps), one must download git directories and working trees as indicated by git shas.
-This library provides this functionality and also builds a cache of git dirs and working trees that can be reused.
+This library provides this functionality and also keeps a cache of git dirs and working trees that can be reused.

 ## Usage